CopernicaMarketingSoftware/Documentation/Mailerq/configuration.md

 To overcome this, MailerQ can be configured to store the full message bodies in a seperate storage system, and use RabbitMQ only for the email meta data (which is much smaller).

 You can use a number of different storage systems for this: Couchbase, MongoDB, Mysql, Sqlite and PostgreSQL.
-(Be aware that in practice it only makes sense to use Couchbase or MongoDB, because it can handle the required high loads.
-If you do not have a Couchbase or MongoDB server, you can better not set up a storage system and put the message bodies in RabbitMQ, than using one of the SQL alternatives).
+(Be aware that in practice it only makes sense to use Couchbase or MongoDB, because these can handle the required high loads.
+If you do not have a Couchbase or MongoDB server, you better not set up a storage system and put the message bodies in RabbitMQ, instead of using one of the SQL alternatives).

 ###storage: `<storage address>`
 The address of a storage server can be specified as follows: